Boeing Workers Strike After Rejecting Contract - UrduPoint

 Boeing Workers Strike After Rejecting Contract

-Union leaders called for the strike to start just after midnight on Friday (0700 GMT), hours after hourly workers in the Seattle region in the Pacific Northwest spurned the tentative contract with a vote of 94.6 percent and to strike with 96 percent.
+Union leaders called for the strike to start just after midnight on Friday (0700 GMT), shortly after hourly workers in the Seattle region in the Pacific Northwest spurned the tentative contract with 94.6 percent of the vote, and to strike with 96 percent.

 A strike will shutter two major plane assembly plants for the 737 MAX and 777 in the Puget Sound region and sidelines some 33,000 workers, further delaying the financially stressed company's turnaround efforts.

-But rank-and-file workers reacted with fury to the agreement, which was initially backed by IAM leadership.
+But rank-and-file workers reacted with fury to the agreement, describing it as a slap in the face after more than a decade of nearly stagnant wages.

 - 'Hollow' commitments -